aarajput/wc_flutter_share/README.md

 ## Note for Android
 Your android support libraries needs to be of androidx.
-If you want to migrate your android project to androidx, can take help from [Migrating to AndroidX](https://developer.android.com/jetpack/androidx/migrate)
+If you want to migrate your android project to androidx, you can take help from [Migrating to AndroidX](https://developer.android.com/jetpack/androidx/migrate)

 ## Usage
 ### Import: